jishnupm-68/TaskManager/Readme.md

 # Voice-Enabled Task Tracker — README
-> A full-stack productivity application that lets users create, manage, and search tasks using voice commands, AI-powered task parsing, and a clean React/Tailwind UI.
+> A full-stack productivity application that lets users create, manage, and search tasks,and create task using voice commands, AI-powered task parsing, and a clean React/Tailwind UI.

 1. Project Setup
 1.1 Prerequisites